tumblr-byte/visionhub-ai/README.md

 ## Summary

-VisionHub-AI demonstrates how to combine instance segmentation with classification and recognition features in a modular and interactive Django web application.
+visionhub-ai demonstrates how to combine instance segmentation with classification and recognition features in a modular and interactive Django web application.